 Its conception started during the Social and Environmental Strategic Assessment and would consider the socio-economic and environmental conditions of the sector, in order to reduce poverty, and to present an additional option to rural development.
 Facilitated by a consultant selected by the sector representatives, a series of regional workshops was organized to identify the main elements of the new financing mechanism.
 A total of 202 participants, in 5 different regions of the country were part of the process (134 males and 68 females).
-This sample represents a wide variety of relevant stakeholders (i.e. local associations for water management, local development associations, producer associations and agricultural cooperatives, assistance centers, unions, private foundations, government institutions and other technical assistance entities).
-As a result, a proposal was received that will be subject of feasibility, political and technical analysis, as well as the assessment of financial and operational implications.
+This sample represents a wide variety of relevant stakeholders (i.e. local associations for water management, local development associations, producer associations and agricultural cooperatives, assistance centers, unions, private foundations, government institutions and other technical analysis, as well as the assessment of financial and operational implications.
 Through the Emission Reduction Program, the design activities of the mechanism proposal will receive follow-up and political dialogue will be promoted for the design of a mechanism that results satisfactory to the sector.